BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 DevOps isn't a standalone job and in fact, it isn't even a job; it's a new approach to interdisciplinary software...

-engineering.
+engineering, and knowing how to answer DevOps interview questions is critically important.
 IT professionals will likely take on some form of DevOps responsibilities during the course of their career, and the job listings are hot.

 DevOps combines software coding knowledge with quality assurance (QA) skills and operations workflows for continuous software development and deployment.
 Tomorrow's developers must demonstrate the skills and know-how to participate in and manage a DevOps organization.